Skip to content

-I joined the History Department at the Open University in 2009 after three years in the neighbouring English department as a research fellow on an AHRC-funded project, The Reading Experience Database (1450-1945).
-Before that, I completed my BA (Hons) at the University of Queensland in Australia, and was awarded an MPhil and PhD in history from St John’s College, University of Cambridge.
-I have also taught modern British social and cultural history at the University of Cambridge.
+I joined the History Department at the Open University in 2009.
+Previously, between 2006 and 2009, I was based in the neighbouring English Department as a research fellow on an AHRC-funded project, The Reading Experience Database (1450-1945).
+I completed my BA (Hons) at the University of Queensland in Australia, and was awarded an MPhil and PhD in history from St John’s College, University of Cambridge.

-At the Open University, I am director of the Centre for the History of Crime, Policing and Justice, located in the History Department, a member of the Book History Research Group based in the English Department, and also an affiliated member of the Harm and Evidence Research Collaborative in the Faculty of Arts and Social Sciences.
-I also remain a member of the project team for the Reading Experience Database.
+At the Open University, I am a member of the Centre for the History of Crime, Policing and Justice, and the History of Books and Reading Research Collaboration.
+I am also an affiliated member of the Harm and Evidence Research Collaborative in the Faculty of Arts and Social Sciences and I remain a member of the project team for the Reading Experience Database.

 Outside of the OU, I am a fellow of the Royal Historical Society.
-I am also, together with Prof Heather Shore at Manchester Metropolitan University, editor of a new monograph series published by McGill-Queen's University Press: States, People and the History of Social Change.
+Together with Prof Steven King at Nottingham Trent University, I am editor of a monograph series published by McGill-Queen's University Press: States, People and the History of Social Change.
+I am also on the editorial board for The Historian, journal of the Historical Association.

 Broadly speaking, my research interests lie in a 'long' nineteenth century, c1780-c1914.
 More specifically, I am interested in the society and culture of nineteenth-century Britain, and particularly themes such as criminal justice, popular culture, education and reading practices.